shubhamKGIT/MultiGpuSims/README.md

 Need maximum throughput with different scenarios in parallel (map/weather/seed isolation)?
 Use 8 independent servers (B), one per GPU.
 Connect each client to its own port.

-## -------------------------------- ##
-## Why do what
-### If you just want multiple controllable vehicles (for training, RL, AV testing, etc.):
-1. Run one CARLA server on one GPU.
-2. Spawn many heroes with unique role names.
-### If you want high-fidelity sensor rendering for many heroes:
-1. Use multi-GPU CARLA mode.
-2. Each GPU can handle rendering tasks for one or more heroes’ sensors, preventing one GPU from bottlenecking.

 ## -------------------------------------------------------- ##
 ## Headless rendering gotchas on A100